 If you are driving down to the resort such as from the UK, do not rely on the SatNav.
 There are different routes down through France and one goes via the Millau Bridge and is a beautiful scenic route.
 I have written a previous post on driving to Agde but here also is some feedback from one of the forum contributors ‘Itchy’.
 Itchy gives the following Cap d’Agde Advice:

 And feedback from Martin:

 So this year I have decided to go via Rheims and Lyon.
 I know it’s more for the tolls and a slightly, like 50 miles more to drive.
-But I have been that way before and I find it a better road (3 lane each way) with less hills and mountains to climb.
+But I have been that way before and I find it a better road (3 lanes each way) with fewer hills and mountains to climb.
 Plus as I always get lost in Paris and it seems to take ages to get out.

 It is the easiest thing in the world to pack too much for Cap d’Agde.
 We always find that we return with 75% of the clothing we took, unused and still clean.
 You simply need very little in the way of clothes except for the interesting evening wear you plan to use when going out in the evenings in the resort.

-Do try and already have let us say 100 Euros oin cash on you for when you arrive.
+Do try and already have let us say 100 Euros in cash on you for when you arrive.
 An airport such as Beziers Airport is small and if there is a cash point, then I have not seen it.
 100 Euros is easily enough to get you to the resort if you find you have to get a taxi if one is available (should cost around 40 Euros one way from Beziers airport to the resort entrance).

 If you are unsure if you would like Cap because of the clothes free nature of the resort, maybe take a trip to a local naturist sauna and get familiar once or twice with walking around in your birthday suit.
 Having experienced this once or twice will make it easy for you once you are in Cap d’Agde.